call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 3800X, in their Singapore location its an i7-7700K, and lastly in their Hong Kong location you are getting a Xeon E3-1270V5.
 Just due to the fact that these CPUs are likely throttling and they mislead you with it I would avoid them.

+| [Tekhula Hosting](https://www.tekhula.com/) : Tekhula has one of the creepiest logos I have seen yet.
+They have 2 plans, [Lite](https://www.tekhula.com/minecraft-lite/)
+and [https://www.tekhula.com/minecraft-server/].
+Lite charges about $1.20 per GB of ram with an unknown Xeon CPU.
+Normal charges about $1.52 per GB of ram (price taken at the
+2GB level) with an i7-7700K.
+No locations are listed.
+And while the website is in Italian, there some major flaws I've found which make me say DO NOT USE TEKHULA.
+First, the stolen content.
+They just stole the trailer from Minecraft Story Mode amd play it on their page.
+Second, limiting slots.
+On their Lite plans slots are limited.
+Slots are infinited and user defined by default with companies such as Tekhula taking advantage of unknowing customers by limiting them.
+Do not support a company that practices this.

 | [ThatNode](https://thatnode.com/hosting/minecraft) : ThatNode offers hosting for about $2.70 per GB of ram with an i9-9900K.
 Their only location is in Germany.
 They do have "unlimited storage" (as long as its things they approve, so probably will yell at you for CoreProtect or DynMap files) which is neat.